hiddenlayerai/hiddenlayer-model-scan-azure-devops-task/README.md

 `AWS_ACCESS_KEY_ID`: Required when scanning a model on S3 if not using self hosted runners with access to S3.

 `AWS_SECRET_ACCESS_KEY`: Required when scanning a model on S3 if not using self hosted runners with access to S3.

-`AZURE_BLOB_SAS_KEY`: Required when scanning a model file in a Azure Blob private container.

 `HUGGINGFACE_TOKEN`: Required if you want to scan private or licensed models.